-Sleep sacks are a great option for babies because they help them fall asleep and stay asleep in addition to keeping them warm all night.
-Using a sleep sack removes the need for blankets in the crib and can be a great option for naps as well as at night.
+Sleep sacks are a must-have for many families!
+They help your fall asleep and stay asleep in addition to keeping them warm all night.
+Using a sleep sack removes the need for blankets in the crib making them a great option for naps as well as at night.
 Sleep sacks are very similar to swaddles and some even work as a great transition away from swaddling.
-The best sleep sack on the market will help your baby sleep longer and hopefully will get mom a little more rest too.
+The best sleep sack on the market will help your baby sleep longer and hopefully, that means you will get a little more rest too.

 What’s the difference between a swaddle and a baby sleep sack?